nati-alvarez/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch allows for you to get the exact url of the path your at for use instead of needing to type out the full url everytime.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is a way to make sure the user is giving the right kind of answers to your questions.
+For example, you wouldn't want them replying Yes to, "what do you want for dinner", or giving you an address when you asked for a phone number.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing tests programs in a task based way.
+It tests out if users can accomplish certain actions in the app via its uis.

 ## Instructions